 • to nominate and endorse candidates for election to civic office in order to promote these purposes, and to provide direction and guidance to such candidates, both before and after they have been elected.

 Every four years, Vancouverites vote for new representatives at City Council, the School Board, and the Park Board.
 This is a big chance to change the direction the city is heading by bringing up important issues and proposing solutions.
 Our major goal is to elect a slate of candidates that can be a dominant voice and make our policies a reality.

 In the lead-up to Election Day, decisions about how many people COPE should run are decided by the membership.
 Candidates are nominated by membership vote at our Nomination Conference.
-This year, our nominating conference was held on September 7th, 2014.
-You can find more information here.

 Any COPE member can run for a nomination for COPE’s slate, whether for Mayor, City Council, or the School or Park Board.
 To run for COPE, you need to: